 The first is the low-level, walk-in shower.
 Like a regular shower cubicle, the tray is visible and will require the user to step into and onto the showering area.
 The shower tray tends to take more of the floor area and is much lower than a regular shower cubicle.
 Measurements are typically a shower tray that covers the floor area to a similar size where the old bath occupied and a step that is usually lower than 100mm or 4 inches.

 To aid and help the user showering, its typical to install a low-level, walk-in shower room with a fixed screen.
 It has been proven and is the advice of many Occupational Therapist that the movement of shower cubicle doors with their seals and magnetic catches is often more of a hindrance than actually helping the user.

 Will a low-level shower tray be suitable for my home?

 From the installer's view, the low-level, walk-in shower room can be installed in both upstairs and downstairs bathrooms and are suitable for concrete or timber floors.
-The increased height can offer a gravity waste-water system, which can reduce the cost maintenance issue for the end-user.
+The increased height can offer a gravity waste-water system, reducing the cost maintenance issue for the end-user.